ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab06.md

 ## Tokenizer ##

-You'll need to implement the `makeEqualsToken` and the `makeNotEquals` methods in `DefaultTokenFactory` (`src/edu/ucsb/cs56/pconrad/parsing/tokenizer/DefaultTokenFactory.java`), which are now required by the updated `TokenFactory` interface (`src/edu/ucsb/cs56/pconrad/parsing/tokenizer/TokenFactory.java`).
+Start by implementing the `makeEqualsToken` and the `makeNotEquals` methods in `DefaultTokenFactory` (`src/edu/ucsb/cs56/pconrad/parsing/tokenizer/DefaultTokenFactory.java`), which are now required by the updated `TokenFactory` interface (`src/edu/ucsb/cs56/pconrad/parsing/tokenizer/TokenFactory.java`).
 This will require you to add tokens for `==` and `!=`.
 There are a variety of ways to accomplish this; the only constraint is that these new tokens must implement the `Token` interface (`src/edu/ucsb/cs56/pconrad/parsing/tokenizer/Token.java`).

-If you end up adding in whole new tokens, the `accept` method will need an implementation (`accept` is one of the methods in the `Token` interface).
-Just for getting the tokenizer to compile, it is sufficient to just `return null` in the method.
-Currently, the only place `accept` is used is in the parser, so this returning of `null` is not a concern until you start working on the parser.

-If you end up modifying the existing token definitions at all, you'll likely need to make edits to `Parser`, which is currently somewhat dependent on the different implementations of `Token` which are available.
+Then continue with implementations of the other four comparison operator tokens, and the exponent operator token.
+This is necessary just to get the code to compile.

+Then, to get the tests to pass, modify the `Tokenizer.java` to add in the new states and transitions needed to recognize the new tokens you have added.

 ## Parser ##

 You will first need to get `DefaultASTFactory` (`src/edu/ucsb/cs56/pconrad/parsing/syntax/DefaultASTFactory.java`) compiling by providing implementations for the `makeEqualsNode` and `makeNotEqualsNode` methods, which are now required by the updated `ASTFactory` interface (`src/edu/ucsb/cs56/pconrad/parsing/syntax/ASTFactory.java`).
 This will require editing or adding files to the code in `syntax`.

+Continue with the four other comparison operators, and the exponent operator.

 If you add in whole AST nodes, they must implement the `AST` interface (`src/edu/ucsb/cs56/pconrad/parsing/syntax/AST.java`).

-As with the tokenizer previously, while there is an `accept` method you'll need to implement, `return null` should be sufficient here, as `accept` is currently used only in the evaluator.
-You can fix this later.
+Then, focus on the code in `Parser.java` and making it correspond to the new productions in the grammar.

+Depending on how you approach the problem, you may (or may not) find it necessary to modify the `OperatorScaffold`, since it currently is based on an assumption that every operator will be a single character, which is no longer true.
+There are ways of writing the code that require this file to change, and other ways that don't.
+Which approach you take is up to you.

 ## Evaluator ##

 Depending on how you implemented the tokenizer and the parser, it is possible that the evaluator tests compile as-is.

-If not, it is likely do to a change in either the `ASTVisitor` (`src/edu/ucsb/cs56/pconrad/parsing/syntax/ASTVisitor.java`) or `OperatorVisitor` (`src/edu/ucsb/cs56/pconrad/parsing/syntax/OperatorVisitor.java`) interfaces, as these are used in `EvaluatorASTVisitor` (`src/edu/ucsb/cs56/pconrad/parsing/evaluator/EvaluatorASTVisitor.java`) and `EvaluatorOperatorVisitor` (`src/edu/ucsb/cs56/pconrad/parsing/evaluator/EvaluatorOperatorVisitor.java`).
-You'll likely want to update these first.
+However, it is likely that even if the code compiles, the tests won't actually pass.
+So you'll need to modify code, likely in `Evaluator.java` to properly evaluator the new kinds of ASTs that now exist in the language.

 # Suggested Order of Work for Getting the Tests to Pass #